jamhall/pixie/README.md

 cargo run --bin encode -- assets/rainbow.json
 ```

-You should see a nice rainbow animation (like the screenshot above)
+You should see a nice rainbow animation (like the screenshot above).

 The control server will be sending binary, but for the sake of simplicity this example accepts a JSON file and encodes
 it into the binary format required to display a frame.